massaillon/setup-and-mobile-version-skeleton/README.md

 Usage

-This is my Third project in Microverse program.This project aim at practicing the below :
+This is my Fourth project in Microverse program.This project aim at practicing the below :

-- Create forms with HTML5 validations.
-- Understand the importance of UX.
+- Create UIs adaptable to different screen sizes using media queries
-- Understand how to parse a Figma design to create a UI.
+- Parse a Figma design to create a UI.